Defining and classifying TQFTs via surgery: The algebra of (2+1)-dimensional TQFTs

 But $s_0 \# l_n$ is isotopic to~$l_n$, hence $u_{j+1,0}$ is isotopic to the identity.
 Analogously, the right-hand side of equation~\eqref{it:delta-alpha} is

 and so equation~\eqref{it:delta-alpha} follows.

 Finally, consider property~\eqref{it:alpha-omega}.
 More generally, consider

-We first remark that if we apply $\a_i$ to both sides, the resulting equation follows from the other properties by property~\eqref{it:alpha-alpha}.
+We first remark that if we apply $\a_i$ to both sides, the resulting equation follows from property~\eqref{it:alpha-alpha} and the split \gnf-algebra axioms.
 Secondly, we prove that this automatically holds on~$\im(\mu_{i-1,1})$, and hence for~$i = 1$.
-Indeed, suppose that $x = \mu_{i-1,1}(a,b)$.
+Indeed, suppose that $x = \mu_{i-1,1}(a \otimes b)$.
 Then

-Here we used that~$\mu_{i-1,2}$ is $\MCG(\S_{i+1},s_{i-1})$-equivariant, $L_{i+1}^{s_{i-1}} = \Id_{\S_{i-1}} \sqcup L_2$, that~$\rho_2(L_2) = *_2$, and the Frobenius condition twice.
+Here we used that~$\mu_{i-1,2}$ is $\MCG(\S_{i-1} \sqcup \S_2, \bP_{i-1,2})$-equivariant, $L_{i+1}^{s_{i-1}} = \Id_{\S_{i-1}} \sqcup L_2$, that~$\rho_2(L_2) = *_2$, and the Frobenius condition twice.
 Furthermore, $\d_{0,1}(b) = b_{(1)} \otimes b_{(2)}$ in sumless Sweedler notation, and $\cdot$ stands for the algebra multiplication~$\mu$.
 On the other hand, the right-hand side of equation~\eqref{it:alpha-omega} becomes

 The claim follows once we observe that $b_{(1)} \cdot w \in A_1$, hence $ b_{(1)} \cdot w =(b_{(1)} \cdot w)^* = w^* \cdot b_{(1)}^* = w \cdot b_{(1)}$ since $*_0 = \Id_{A_0}$ and $*_1 = \Id_{A_1}$. \end{proof}